michalkmet/xp-find-the-capitals/NOTES.md

 - ✅ UAT2.1 - User can pass "aA", it should return [1]
 - 🚧 UAT2.2 - User can pass "aa", it should return []

+Pomodoro - 4: Martin Driver, Aljosa Nav
+- ✅  UAT2.2 - User can pass "aa", it should return []
+- ✅   UAT2.3 - User can pass "CDE", it should return [0,1,2]

 ## Work